 Like the EPA gas mileage label, "your mileage may vary", actual seasonal cooling efficiency (SEER) may vary due to user effects such as thermostat setpoint or differences between houses such as amount of glass, shading, and orientation.
 Not withstanding this, can SEER be used to compare the relative cooling performance of SEER-rated HVAC systems?
-For example, for a specific house and climate zone, will a SEER 11 unit reliably use less annual cooling energy than a SEER 10 unit?
-In Figure 22, the worst simulated SEER among the range of results for a more efficient system (i.e., the system with a higher SEER rating) should be better (i.e., greater) than the best simulated SEER among the range of results for the less efficient system (i.e., the system with the lower SEER rating).
+For example, for a specific house and climate zone, will a SEER 14 unit reliably use less annual cooling energy than a SEER 13 unit?
+In Figure 22, the worst simulated SEER among the range of results for higher SEER systems should be better (i.e., greater) than the best simulated SEER among the range of results for the lower SEER system.
 In other words, there should be no "overlap" in the vertical range of simulated SEER results from a less efficient system to a more efficient system.
 Figure 22 indicates that to assure savings, one most upgrade at least two SEER points.
-Figure 22 also indicates there is a greater potential for concern in warmer climates.
+Figure 22 also indicates there is a greater potential for concern for all systems in warmer climates and for two-speed systems in all climates (i.e., to assure savings, one may require a two-SEER point upgrade from the 13 SEER code minimum and two-to-four if considering an upgrade from a unit that exceeds the minimum).

-rated SEER values in Figure 22 have been slightly juxtaposed to improve legibility.
+\ rated SEER values in Figure 22 have been slightly juxtaposed along the X-axis to improve legibility.
 Actual rated SEER values are integer values.